edertone/TurboBuilder/TurboBuilder-Node/README.md

 - Automatic project structure and conventions validation
 - Prevent the existence of tabulation characters on the project files
-- Detect copy pasted code on the project and launch build warnings of build errors if necessary
+- Detect copy pasted code on the project and launch build warnings or build errors if necessary
-- Verify that all project source code files have the same copyright header based on a template
+- Verify that all project source code files have all the same copyright header based on a template
 - Perform extra validation rules to css style sheets as part of the build process
 - Namespace validation for the languages that support it (Make sure all the declared namespaces follow the same rules)
 - Force use strict on all javascript files